-Pace Center
+Pace Center for Civic Engagement

-The Pace Center is the University's central resource for civic engagement.
-It supports efforts by all members of the extended University community to identify and act on the problems of society.
-Pace connects individuals and groups with opportunities to thoughtfully address civic problems and have an impact through activities including academic work, direct volunteer service, extracurricular projects, public service internships and fellowships, and civic action break trips.
-Pace hires student workers to assist in organizing and promoting these programs.
+The Pace Center is Princeton University's central resource for civic engagement.
+The Pace Center supports efforts by all members of the community to identify and address issues of public concern, to be actively engaged citizens, and to practice effective public leadership for the purpose of building stronger communities and societies throughout the world.
+The Pace Center connects individuals and groups with opportunities to respond thoughtfully to civic problems and have an impact through activities including direct volunteer service, civic action break trips, social entrepreneurship, public service internships and fellowships, and volunteer teaching and tutoring.
+Last year, the Pace Center offered more than 1,680 opportunities for civic engagement.